ioanabadea6/librarie_cu_recomandare/Dillinger (1).md

 -contactNumber (String): Stored in the database column 'contactnumber'.
 -paymentMethod (String): Stored in the database column 'paymentmethod'.
 -total (Integer): Stored in the database column 'total'.
--productDetails (String): Stored in the database column 'productdetails'.
--createdBy (String): Stored in the database column 'createdby'.
 -user (User): Many-to-one relationship linked via 'user_id'.

 4  User Entity